toeggel/ReadTheDocs/docs/architecture/architecture.md

+---
+tags:
+  - Architecture
+---

 # Architecture

+> Architecture is the art of choosing the right trade-offs

+> The life of a software architect is a long (and sometimes painful) succession of sub-optimal decisions made partly in the dark.

 > Eine Architektur braucht eine Vision (und ist auf das Business fokussiert).

+Sie richtet sich an Werten (von Stakeholdern) aus.
+Steht Time-to-market im Vordergrund, wird der Fokus auf eine gute Entwicklungsproduktivität gelegt.

 Know __whether__ to use a tool or technology (and only partially how)

 ## Goal

 * Technical decisions to deliver features efficient and effective - and close the feedback loop fast
 * Most simple (_and not most flexible_) solution for the problem to solve
+* Keep the cost of change low

+## What is architecture

+* Structure
+* Split into components
+* Interfaces
+* Dependencies

+## Architecture Smoketest (based on documentation)

+* What are the principles or decisions of the solution?
+Why?
+* What are the responsibilities of each box and line in a diagram?
+* How does the Architecture fulfill the systems quality requirements?

+## Grundsätze, Prinzipien
+### Grundsätze (always true)

+* Success of the architecture is meassured by the stakeholders (not by the architect)
+* KISS
+* "There is no silver bullet".
+Always decide specifically
+* Make everything explizit (requirements, assumptions, non-functional requirements)
+* Expect changes.
+"Change is gooood"
+* Expect errors
+* Keep non-functional requirements (quality attributes) in the mind all the time

+### Prinzipien (etablierte Regeln)

+* loose coupling
+    * Reduce dependencies (everywhere not just code)
+* high cohesion

 # Emergent Architecture
 Emergent Architecture basiert auf einem stabilen __Kern__